pythonlessons/TensorFlow-object-detection-tutorial/9_part grab screen multiprocessing/README.md

 # Queue
 q = multiprocessing.JoinableQueue()
 ```
-With following lines we are creating p1 and p2 processes which will run in background. p1 function will call GRABMSS_screeb() function and p2 will call SHOWMSS_screeb() function.
+With following lines we are creating p1 and p2 processes which will run in background. p1 function will call GRABMSS_screen() function and p2 will call SHOWMSS_screen() function.
 As an argument for these functions we must give arguments, we give q there.
 ```
 # creating new processes
 p1 = multiprocessing.Process(target=GRABMSS_screen, args=(q, ))